VadymNikitan/SOC-Home-Lab-Azure/cases/001-PowerShell-EncodedCommand/README.md

 The investigation confirmed that an encoded PowerShell command was successfully executed.
 Although the activity matched the detection logic for MITRE ATT&CK technique T1059.001 (PowerShell), further analysis determined that it originated from an authorized Atomic Red Team simulation.
-Review of Sysmon telemetry found no evidence of malicious payload execution, persistence, credential access, lateral movement, or outbound network communication.
+Review of Sysmon telemetry found no evidence of malicious payload execution, persistence, credential access, lateral movement, or malicious outbound network communication.
 Based on the collected evidence, the incident was classified as a **Benign True Positive** and no additional response actions were required.

 ---